robertgshaw2-neuralmagic/nm-roboflow/README.md

 at each stage of an inference pipeline to the logging system of your choice.
 DeepSparse has pre-made integrations with common monitoring stacks like Prometheus/Grafana, but also allows you to create custom loggers.

-`roboflow-logger.py` shows how to create a custom logger (inheriting from the `BaseLogger` abstract class) which uses Roboflow's [Upload API](https://docs.roboflow.com/adding-data/upload-api#uploading-with-multipart-form-data-recommended) to log images to a Roboflow dataset.
+`roboflow-logger.py` shows how to create a custom logger by inheriting from the `BaseLogger` abstract class and implementing the
+`log` methods to uses Roboflow's [Upload API](https://docs.roboflow.com/adding-data/upload-api#uploading-with-multipart-form-data-recommended) to send images to a Roboflow dataset.

 ```python
 from deepsparse.loggers import BaseLogger, MetricsCategories